-10. Information Technology Committee
+10. Information Technology Steering Committee

-Information Technology Committee is responsible for establishing objectives, policies and strategies for the computerisation of the Company, recommending to the Board on major acquisitions of computer hardware and software, and monitoring the progress of the implementation of all information technology related projects.
-The members of the Committee comprise the Executive Director and Chief Executive, Head of Information Technology Department and Head of Accounts Department.
+Information Technology Steering Committee is responsible for establishing objectives, policies and strategies for the computerization of the Group, recommending to the Board on major acquisitions of computer hardware and software, and monitoring the progress of the implementation of all information technology related projects.
+The members of the Committee comprise the Executive Director and Chief Executive, Head of Information Technology Department, Head of Accounts Department and Head of Business Operations and Administration.
+The Head of Internal Audit Department would also participate by invitation.